4o4hasfound/CPound-language/README.md

 ## Evaluate Variable

-To avoid the hassle of single line functionse, CPound introduce the keyword **evaluate**
+To avoid the hassle of single line functions, CPound introduce the keyword **evaluate**
 An evaluate variable will reevaluate its value everytime its used

 ```java